lluisalemanypuig/sycalc/README.md

             ?- P=x^2 + y^2, Q=3*x + y, polynomial_composition(y,Q, P, C).
             C = 6*x*y + 10*x^2 + y^2.

+## Dependencies

+### Tools

+The user will need to have the [SWI-Prolog](http://www.swi-prolog.org/) implementation of the language, and the 'make' tool is needed to execute the necessary commands to compile the project.

 ## Compiling

 To compile the interactive version of the calculator, issue the following commands in the project's root